JohnTwenty/Projects/Derelict/BoardState/docs/ChatGPT5-SRD.md

 * `profile:` lets tools distinguish authored vs saved; BoardState treats both identically.
 * `attrs=<json>` is a single‑line JSON object; unknown keys are preserved on round‑trip.
 * Token positions are **single‑cell**; multi‑cell tokens are a future extension.
+* `rules:` is optional and holds key/value pairs (numbers, booleans, strings) for game rules state such as turn counters.

 **Example**